cocreators-ee/apity/README.md

   // If you reload the requets using reload() function, this store will be updated ready,
   // Promise for the initial API call.
 Will not be updated by `reload()` function.
-  // Usefull for server code and places where you can't use the `ready` store. onData,
+  // Useful for server code and places where you can't use the `ready` store. onData,
   // Svelte store containing the response of the API call. resp,